Find your local Chapter

 I know Mom is going to get better.

-- Social withdrawal from friends and activities that once brought pleasure.
+- Social withdrawal from friends and activities that used to make you feel good.

-I don't care about getting together with the neighbors anymore.
+I don’t care about visiting with the neighbors anymore.

 What happens when he needs more care than I can provide?

-- Depression that begins to break your spirit and affects your ability to cope.
+- Depression that breaks your spirit and affects your ability to cope.

 - Exhaustion that makes it nearly impossible to complete necessary daily tasks.